dotansimha/graphql-code-generator/docs/getting-started/config-field.md

 The `config` field is used to pass configuration to Plugins.
 You can specify it in multiple levels of your `.yml` file.

-It's a basic Key->Value map.
+It's a basic key-value map.

 ### Root Level

-If you specify it in your root level, all plugins, of all output files will get the config value:
+If you specify it in your root level, every plugin for each output file will get the config value:

 ```yml
 schema: schema.graphql